BenTremblay1/CCSU_Special_Project_/README.md

                                             CCSU Special Project
-    Predicting the Probability or Occurrence of Relapse for Colorectal Cancer Patients using Gene Expression Data
+    Predicting the Probability and Occurrence of Relapse for Colorectal Cancer Patients using Gene Expression Data

                                             Benjamin J. Tremblay